playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/merging.md

 ![Resolved Conflicts][5]

 While the conflict manager and the merge is in progress your current branch is locked to further edits from other users.
 This prevents changes being overwritten by your merge when you finish resolving the conflicts.
-If another user has blocked a branch you need with a merge, you can forceable end their merge from the editor.
+If another user has blocked a branch you need with a merge, you can forcibly end their merge from the editor.

 [1]: /user-manual/version-control/branches